-Help With Asperger Syndrome (ASD)
+Help With Asperger Syndrome (now considered a part of ASD)

-Asperger syndrome (ASD) is a pervasive developmental disorder on the autism spectrum that is often described as the mildest form of autism.
+Asperger syndrome (now considered a part of ASD) is a pervasive developmental disorder on the autism spectrum that is often described as the mildest form of autism.
 ASD is characterized by social impairments, communication difficulties, motor coordination issues, and restrictive, repetitive, and stereotyped patterns of behavior(1).
 People with ASD tend to have many of the social and sensory issues of those with more severe forms of autism but have average to above average IQs and well-developed vocabularies.
 They may also struggle to understand subtle forms of communication like body language, humor, and sarcasm(2).
 Symptoms of depression, OCD, and anxiety disorder may accompany a diagnosis of ASD.
 The prevalence of ASD is not well established partly due to it not being recognized before age 5 or 6 and because language development is normal.
 However, experts estimate that as many as 1 in 88 children by age 8 will have an autism spectrum disorder(2).

 It is important to speak directly with your Doctor concerning the presence or confirmation of any diagnosis of a spectrum disorder.

-Symptoms of Asperger Syndrome (ASD)
+Symptoms of Asperger Syndrome (now considered a part of ASD)

 Children with ASD may(2):

 - Have trouble understanding other people’s feelings or talking about their own feelings.